xuankimtran/docs-1/pages/katalon-studio/docs/qtest-integration.md

 > Requirements:
 > * The test case you wish to upload must be located in the integrated test case folder with qTest.
 To learn more about integrating a test case folder with qTest, refer to step 4 in Manual Setup.
 See above: [Manual Setup](https://docs.katalon.com/katalon-studio/docs/qtest-integration.html#configure-qtest-integration).

-To upload a test case to an integrated qTest Module, do as follows:
+To upload a test case to an integrated qTest module, do as follows:

 - In the **Tests Explorer** panel, right-click on the test case to trigger its context menu.
 Select **qTest > Upload**.